ApratimNarayan/Credit-risk-modeling/README.md

 PD model script contains a term loan data for individuals, there are 10 steps done to complete my term loan logistic selection model.
+Objective of this model to asses if an individual with certain attribute would be given a term loan or not.
 1. Loading data
 2. test n control data creation
 3. Categorical variable selection